 If you are living outside of the country on April 15, you are allowed two months extra time (June 15) to send in your tax return without needing to file for an extension.

 Tax Extension Deadline: October 15 is your new tax filing deadline if you file for an extension.

 No. While filing for an extension does not extend the timeline for paying any taxes owed, it will grant you extra time to get your paperwork in order.

-If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax estimator).
+If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax calculator).